flutter/flutter/engine/src/flutter/ci/builders/README.md

 test runner can place any logs|artifacts needed to debug issues.
 At the end of the test execution the content of FLUTTER\_LOGS\_DIR will be uploaded to Google Cloud Storage before signaling the pass | fail test state.

+Contexts are free form python contexts that communicate with the test script through environment variables.
+E.g. metric_center_token saves an access token to an [environment variable "token_path"](https://flutter.googlesource.com/recipes/+/refs/heads/main/recipe_modules/token_util/api.py#14) for the test to access it.

 Note that to keep the recipes generic they don’t know anything about what the test script is doing and it is the responsibility of the test script to